RichardDooling/ArtBizLaw/README.md

 I am an author and sometimes a screenwriter.
 I'm also a lawyer,
-and I teach Entertainment Law at the University of Nebraska College of Law, but I am not YOUR lawyer, and the text you find here is NOT legal advice.
+and I teach Entertainment Law at the University of Nebraska College of Law, but I am not *your* lawyer, and the text you find here is *not* legal advice.

 To paraphrase Hunter Thompson: